neupaneprasanna/switchcase/README.md

 ## Contributing

 Contributions are welcome!
-If you have additional `switch` case problems or improved solutions, feel free to open a pull request.
+Feel free to open a pull request if you have additional `switch` case problems or improved solutions.

 ## License